Quantum Critical Collapse Abhors a Naked Singularity: The quantum effective theory

-\paragraph{\textbf{Quantum critical collapse.}} The classical picture is clearly incomplete.
-In the self-similar phase of Type II collapse, curvature grows without bound on ever-diminishing scales, precisely where quantum effects should start to play a role.
-This regime offers an ideal laboratory for incorporating quantum corrections from collapsing matter, long before a full quantum gravity treatment becomes unavoidable.
-The question we address is whether quantum effects step in, protecting the singularities from being naked in the end.
+\paragraph{\textbf{Quantum critical collapse.}} The classical picture is incomplete.
+In the self-similar phase of Type II collapse, curvature grows without bound on ever smaller scales, precisely where quantum effects should start to play a role.
+This regime offers a natural arena for incorporating quantum corrections from collapsing matter before a full quantum gravity treatment becomes unavoidable.
+The question is not whether full quantum gravity ultimately resolves the singularity, but whether semiclassical vacuum polarization already changes the threshold dynamics in a controlled way.

-Although the issue is fundamental and the expectation fairly intuitive, semiclassical analyses of critical spacetimes have received surprisingly little attention over the past thirty years~\cite{Strominger:1993tt, Peleg:1996ce, Bose:1996pi, Ayal:1997ab, Chiba, Brady:1998fh, Berczi:2021hdh, Moitra:2022umq}, and a consistent, definitive treatment remains elusive.
-Most approaches rely on conformal matter or special quantum states, assumptions that miss essential aspects of the critical dynamics or introduce spurious Hawking flux even before black hole formation.
-More seriously, these methods have produced widely divergent conclusions regarding the role of quantum effects in critical collapse~\cite{Tomasevic:2025clf}.
+Semiclassical analyses of critical spacetimes have nevertheless remained limited over the past thirty years~\cite{Strominger:1993tt,Peleg:1996ce,Bose:1996pi,Ayal:1997ab,Chiba,Brady:1998fh,Berczi:2021hdh,Moitra:2022umq}, and no consensus has emerged.
+Existing approaches often assume conformal matter or impose quantum states that introduce spurious Hawking-like flux even before horizon formation.
+These assumptions obscure the specific dynamical role of vacuum polarization in the near-critical regime and lead to conflicting conclusions~\cite{Tomasevic:2025clf}.
+Our aim is to isolate the physical semiclassical effect that is actually relevant there.

-The root of these difficulties is simple: quantum corrections are notoriously challenging to handle in genuinely dynamical curved spacetimes, especially without conformal matter.
-We aim to overcome these obstacles, establishing a rigorous, first-principles semiclassical framework for critical collapse in the Einstein-scalar system.